 I find this layering of the city fascinating.
 The urban landscape changed almost completely during the last two millennia.
 Yet, you can see remains of the past scattered around everywhere in the old center of Rome.
-This is one of the reasons why 2, 3 or even 6 days in Rome are not enough to see everything in this impressive city.
+This is one of the reasons why 2, 3 or even 6 days in Rome are not enough to see everything in the impressive capital city of Italy.

 Here’s a fragment of the original aqueduct in the theater of Balbo.
 You don’t have to be an engineer to marvel at the ingeniousness of those builders and architects.
 Can you see how those segments were shaped to secure the insulation of the aqueduct?